Updated November 16, 2024

 Optimizing Pen Tests for HIPAA Rules

-There are a few more holistic points before revealing the HIPAA penetration testing checklist.
+Before revealing the HIPAA penetration testing checklist, there are a few more holistic points.
 The pen test performed should align with the Privacy Rule and Security Rule.
 Here are some topics to discuss with pen testers.

-• Ask for information on what traces and trackers hackers may leave behind after they withdraw for later re-entry.
-This data will support how you comply with the Breach Notification Rule.
+- Ask for information on what traces and trackers hackers may leave behind after they withdraw for later re-entry.
+This data will support your compliance with the Breach Notification Rule.

 Now, it’s time to create your checklist.